EternityForest/scullery/README.md

 import scullery.workers
 "This file demonstrates a lot of scullery's functionality in a small package"

-#Most things require this thread pool to be running
-scullery.workers.start()

 #Including just importing this, #Todo?
 import scullery.messagebus